merlinshabaj/merlinshabaj.github.io/content/notes/fighting.md

 +++

 # Fighting
-##### Why do I have the desire to fight, stepping into the cage and with that building a warrior story / character?
+### Why do I have the desire to fight, stepping into the cage?
 <hr>

 For a long time I have been interested in everything regarding fighting.
 Even when my story began and I started to go for runs in the morning, at some point I trained my kicking ability and watched a lot of videos about learning martial arts. <br>